Frequently Asked Questions

 Can I touch any of the objects?

 No, in an effort to preserve the collection, touching of the artwork and objects is strictly prohibited.

 Yes.
 Please take care to sit only on benches clearly marked “Visitor Seating,” stationed throughout the galleries.
 Lightweight, easy-to-carry folding stools are also available upon request.
 Please inquire at the Welcome Desk.
 Stools will be sanitized before and after each use.

 Photography is permitted—without flash—for personal use only.
 Selfie-sticks, tripods and monopods are not allowed.
 For commercial use or publication, please call the Museum at 303.832.8576 to inquire about our policies.

 Will I need to check my bag or coat?

-To help us protect the collection, we ask that visitors leave coats, umbrellas, oversized bags and backpacks in our complimentary lockers.
+To help us protect the collection, we ask that visitors leave coats, umbrellas, water bottles, oversized bags and backpacks in our complimentary lockers.
 Lockers keys may be checked out at the Welcome Desk with valid ID.

 Can I bring food or drink into the galleries?

 No food or drink is allowed in the galleries, including open water containers.
-Drinking fountains are available to all visitors and are located outside the restrooms, at each end of the building.
-Water bottles may be left in our complimentary lockers.
+Due to COVID-19, all water fountains at Kirkland Museum have been turned off.
+Please plan accordingly.
+Water bottles must be left in a complimentary locker.

 Are pets or emotional support animals permitted in the galleries?